Crisphi/poseannotator/README.md

 # poseannotator

 ## Currently working on
-* export of changed json files
+* import of poseannotator project file

 ## To Do's